Metimol1/VisionCraft/README.md

 - `steps` (integer) (optional: default is 50) - the number of steps (1-50)
 - `strength` (float) (optional: default is 0.8) - Prompt strength.
 1.0 corresponds to full destruction of information in image.
 - `refiner` (string) (optional: default is `no_refiner`) - one of the available img2img refiners

-> [!IMPORTANT]
-> If you want to try img2img model with mask parameter online, you can try on the [official VisionCraft website](https://inpaint.visioncraft.top)

 #### Request Example:
 ```